 15. Yogurt Breakfast Bark

-This five ingredient recipe looks delicious!
-You could also make it using your homemade granola.
+You could also make it using this simple homemade granola.

 In the Cooler